rickcache/ParaBank/README.md

 You can clone and modify it for your own practice projects

-The ParaBank site resets periodically, so test data might need refreshing
+The Qafox site resets periodically, so test data might need refreshing
 ## Author

 - [@rickcache](https://www.github.com/iamrexx)